 Agriculture and horticulture

 Vanuatu’s economy is primarily agriculture based.
-In Vanuatu, 80 per cent of the population depends entirely on subsistence agriculture for their daily sustenance and wellbeing.
+In Vanuatu, 80% of the population depends entirely on subsistence agriculture for their daily sustenance and wellbeing.

-The other 20 per cent of the population are based in urban areas but still rely on agricultural products from market centres.
+The other 20% of the population are based in urban areas but still rely on agricultural products from market centres.